Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Introduction

-In this paper, we explore a novel method, VERTEX, for {VE}hicle {R}econstruction and {TEX}ture estimation from a single driving image in real-world street environments.
-Observing that for vehicles there is a strong template model prior, we borrow the idea from Deep Implicit Templates \cite{Zheng2021DIT} and introduce a novel \textbf{\emph{implicit geo-tex representation}} to jointly represent vehicle surface geometry and albedo.
-Our key idea is to leverage semantic mapping and map each vehicle instance to the template model in a semantic-preserving manner.
-In this way, inference of texture distribution is constrained on the 2D surface of the template, avoiding the unclear physical meaning of a 3D texture field and the geometric variation of different vehicle models.
+In this paper, we explore a novel method, VERTEX, for {VE}hicle {R}econstruction and {TEX}ture estimation from a single image in real-world street environments.
+At its core is a novel implicit geo-tex representation that extends DIFs and jointly represents vehicle surface geometry and texture using implicit semantic template mapping.
+The key idea is to map each vehicle instance to a canonical template field~\cite{Zheng2021DIT,Deng2021DIF} in a semantic-preserving manner.
+In our geo-tex representation, texture inference is constrained on the 2-manifold of the canonical template; in this way, we can leverage the semantic prior of vehicle template, encourage the model to learn a consistent latent space for all vehicles and bypass the unclear physical meaning of a texture field.

-Although DIT \cite{Zheng2021DIT} is designed to establish dense correspondences between diverse instances aiming at implicit functions-based geometry representation, the implicit template is obtained in an unsupervised manner, and the mapping follows the principle of shortest distance.
-Thus the mapping in DIT is not guaranteed to be semantic-preserving.
-To resolve this drawback, we propose a novel \textbf{\emph{joint training method}} for the geometry reconstruction and texture estimation networks.
-Our training method is largely different from the training schedule of ``first geometry then texture'' adopted by other reconstruction works~\cite{2020PIFu, Oechsle2019Texture, Henderson2020Leveraging}.
-This stems from the insight that texture distribution on template vehicle's surface is closely related to semantic information, considering the difference of texture between different parts such as car windows, car bodies, tires and lights as examples.
-Furthermore, we combine \textbf{\emph{multi-scale texture information}} extracted from the monocular input to balance the robustness and accuracy of vehicle texture reconstruction.
-Global information is favorable to the reconstruction of overall stable 3D texture, while local information helps to recover fine details.
-By fusing global and local features, our method could infer stable and consistent surface texture while preserving local details.
-Last but not least, we build a new \textbf{\emph{vehicle dataset}} containing key points labels.
-These key points pairs contain semantic correspondences and serve as additional supervision to force the template mapping to be semantic-preserving.
-With all these efforts, our VERTEX method is powerful in 3D vehicle reconstruction and texture estimation.
+However, training such a representation for vehicle reconstruction is not straight-forward, because we have no access to the ground-truth mapping from vehicle instances to the canonical template field. \cite{Zheng2021DIT,Deng2021DIF} proposed to train the mapping network in an unsupervised manner, and the mapping follows the principle of shortest distance.
+As a result, the mapping in these methods is not guaranteed to preserve accurate semantic correspondences.
+To resolve this drawback, we propose a joint training method for the geometry reconstruction and texture estimation networks.
+Our training method is largely different from the training schedule of ``first geometry then texture'' adopted by typical reconstruction works~\cite{2020PIFu, Oechsle2019Texture, Henderson2020Leveraging}.
+This stems from the insight that the surface texture is closely related to its semantic labels; consider the appearance difference between different parts such as car bodies, windows, tires and lights as examples.
+The texture information can serve as the additional supervision to force the template mapping to be semantic-preserving .